mhakeem/moving-avg-exercise/README.md

 We then check if `count` is still smaller (not greater) than or equal `window_size`.
 If that is the case, we call the `mean` function, which calculates the average and passes `@sum` and `number` as arguments.
 The `mean` outcome is appended to `@results` array.
 Thus, calculating the cumulative average.

-However, if `count` is bigger than `window_size`, we follow the specification by calculating the sum of the recent elements, including the current one, and those elements are within the window size.
+However, if `count` is bigger than `window_size`, we follow the specification by calculating the sum of the elements, including the current one, that are within the window size.
 To do that, we first set `number` to equal `window_size`  to divide the sum with it to get the average.
 We also subtract a value from `@sum`.
 That value is not within the current window size but existed in the previous window size in the previous iteration.
 We get that value by getting its index in the `values` array by subtracting `index` with `window_size`.
 After that, the new `@sum` with `number` to the `mean` function.
 The outcome is then appended to `@result`.
 Thus, calculating a simple moving average.

+So instead of recalculating the sum of elements wihtin the window size after every iteration, we just simply add one element at a time to the sum after every iteration and subtract the value of the element that is not in the window anymore, which is done by subtracting the current element's index and the window size which will give us the index of the value that was in the previous window.
+This simulates as if the array is moving forward and calculating the sum of those elements withing the range.
+This approach is more efficient than reclaulating the sum everytime for the elements that are in the window range when moving forward.

-To illustrate the situation above, we assume that we have a window size of `3`, and an array of `[0, 1, 2, 3]`.
+To illustrate, we assume that we have a window size of `3`, and an array of `[0, 1, 2, 3]`.
+Below we use go through the variables values in every iteration in my code.
 ```ruby
 # initialized variables
 @sum = 0